tiramdasg/Blockchain-Decentralised-Voting/README.md

-# Project_A5 - Advanced Internet Computing - Blockchain Based Decentralized Voting System
+# Blockchain Based Decentralized Voting System

 A decentralised voting system using blockchain smart contracts.
 Part of the Project Based Learning module of the Advanced Internet Computing course at the TUHH, SoSe, 2023.